for-giobbe/BASE/tutorial_5.md

 ```

-As we can see - for some OGs - the target clade is non monophyletic
+As we can see - for some genes - the target clade is non monophyletic
 in the gene tree and as such no metric will be reported in the output.

 ---